indrekj/ib_estonia/README.md

 IbEstonia is a converter which takes trade data from Interactive Brokers as an input and creates a tax report which can be easily submitted to Estonian Tax and Customs Board.

+It currently supports stocks, options & dividends.
+See *Limitations* section for known issues.

 **NB**: This project currently is **experimental**.
 It is not meant for production use yet.

 ## Usage